-The Group's construction contracts include payment schedules which require stage payments over the construction period once milestones are reached.
-The Group requires certain customers to provide upfront deposits of at least 10% of total contract sum as part of its credit risk management policies and this has resulted in a contract liability at early stages.
-However, the Group also typically agrees to eighteen months retention period for 5-15% of the contract value.
+The Group typically agrees to eighteen months retention period for 5-15% of the contract value.
 This amount is included in contract assets until the end of the retention period as the Group's entitlement to this final payment is conditional on the Group's work satisfactorily passing inspection.
-Included in contract assets of approximately HK\$6,086,000 (2021: HK\$3,551,000) was expected to be recovered after more than one year.
+Included in contract assets of approximately HK\$11,075,000 (2022: HK\$6,086,000) was expected to be recovered after more than one year.

-The Group measures loss allowance for contract assets at an amount equal to lifetime ECL, which is calculated at expected default rate of 0.8% (2021: 0.9%) as contract assets are considered as current under provision matrix.
+The Group measures loss allowance for contract assets at an amount equal to lifetime ECL, which is calculated at expected default rate of 0.93% (2022: 0.80%).

-The increase in contract assets in 2022 is primarily due to the delay of billing and construction progress brought by COVID-19 pandemic.
-Subsequent to the end of the reporting period, contract assets of approximately HK\$16,828,000 were billed and transferred to trade receivables.
+The increase in contract assets in 2023 is primarily due to new project progressing but not yet bill.
+Subsequent to the end of the reporting period, contract assets of approximately HK\$18,059,000 were billed and transferred to trade receivables.